-Some of these children and young adults will, sadly, never be able to be adopted, because they have aged out.
+Some of these children and young adults will never be able to be adopted, because they have aged out.
 Therefore, even adoption cannot save some of these children.
+Their only chance is to be transferred to a foster home, or hope that aid comes to their remote institutions.
 That is why projects like The Bedridden Project are so important.
 They help keep children alive, children who would otherwise waste away to nothing and die of starvation due to circumstances they cannot control.
 For the children who are of adoptable age, they need out of the institution NOW.

 The situation is urgent.
 If you know anyone who is planning an adoption, and would be open to a special needs adoption with the possibility of a child who has complex medical needs, please share this post with them, as well as HFoB’s original post.
 Browse the rest of their blog.
 They also have ongoing posts regarding children available for adoption who are listed on Reece’s Rainbow, who are aging out in their countries of origin.
 Aging out means they become unable to be adopted.

 Share on your social media platforms, if possible.
 Give to the funds of the children listed on Reece’s Rainbow, so that their families, when they are found, will have their costs reduced.
 Give to The Bedridden Project so that the lives of all the children at the institution can benefit, and so that the project can continue to grow and support other orphanages and institutions in need.
 Give to Maya’s Hope, which is an organization which provides some aid to this and other similar institutions, so that they may continue their cause and help aid and rescue more children.

 Here is that link to HFoB’s blog post, again.
 I urge you to read it now and then decide if you can help in any way.